-Lawyers offer a high-quality service
+Law firms in Estonia offer a high-quality service

 Lawyers have several legal obligations in their client relationships, such as the requirement to maintain confidentiality.
 Firstly, this means that a lawyer must not gossip about your case to a friend in a restaurant.
 This, however, should probably be expected from any other ethical professional.
 More importantly, in the lawyer’s case the obligation to maintain confidentiality is guaranteed by law.
 A lawyer should not provide information about the client, but the lawyer also cannot be required to provide such information.
 For example, a lawyer does not have to provide the court with documents obtained during the provision of legal services and cannot be examined as a witness or required to provide explanations on this topic.